idahogurl/vs-code-prettier-eslint/README.md

 A Visual Studio Code Extension to format JavaScript and TypeScript code using the [prettier-eslint](https://github.com/prettier/prettier-eslint) package.

-**Please** [create an issue](https://gitlab.com/idahogurl/vs-code-prettier-eslint/-/issues) before adding a rating.
+**Please** [create an issue](https://github.com/idahogurl/vs-code-prettier-eslint/issues) before adding a rating.
 Keep in mind that I work full-time and I am the only contributor currently.
-I'd love to have more contributors.
+I'd LOVE to have more contributors.
 See the **Contributing** section below.

 ## Prerequisites